lexilva/Hello-World/README.md

 # Hello-World
-I'm a a Student of Technician Science of Computation UFF - Universidade Federal Fluminense
+I'm a a Technologist Science of Computation
-Cederj - Pólo SG
-Ingress: 2013-2
+Gradueted in 2019-1 by
+UFF - Universidade Federal Fluminense
 Niteroi - Rio de Janeiro
-Gradueted em 2019-1
-Actually I'm studying Html, Css, javascript, nodejs, and reactjs to get a carreer transition from Safety lift Techinichian to DevOps
+Actually I'm studying Html, Css, javascript, nodejs, and reactjs to get a carreer transition from Safety lift Technichian to DevOps